Electricity in the county before ESB

 Rural Electrification Scheme: connecting rural townlands and villages to the national grid

 The Rural Electrification Scheme began in 1946, to bring electricity to Ireland’s rural areas, including smaller villages.
 During the roll-out of the scheme, Laois was divided into 22 rural areas.
-More details on each of these areas is available here.
+For more information on the Rural Electrification Scheme, click here.

 Since 1927, 1 generating station has been built in Laois.
 Click the link below to read more.